timjb/quantities/README.md

 # Quantities

-Quantities is a library for
+Quantities is a library type-safe physical computations and unit conversions in Idris.

-## Example

 ## Installation